awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 For more information, see [Getting started with AWS App2Container](https://docs.aws.amazon.com/app2container/latest/UserGuide/start-intro.html)\.

 Use App2Container if you have applications that are hosted on premises or on Amazon EC2 instances or both\.

-## Amazon ECS CLI<a name="developer-tools-ecscli"></a>

-The Amazon ECS CLI enables you to run your applications on Amazon ECS and AWS Fargate using the Docker Compose file format\.
-You can quickly provision resources, push and pull images using [Amazon ECR](https://docs.aws.amazon.com/ecr), and monitor running applications on Amazon ECS or AWS Fargate\.
-You can also test containers running locally along with containers in the cloud within the CLI\.

-For more information, see [Using the Amazon ECS command line interface](ECS_CLI.md)\.

-Use the ECS CLI if you have a Compose application and want to deploy it to Amazon ECS, or test local containers with containers running in Amazon ECS in the cloud\.

 ## Docker Desktop integration with Amazon ECS<a name="developer-tools-dockercli"></a>